 Pyramid schemes are in most of the countries illegal.

-In this video, it is shown how the MLM started and how they all have routes in the pyramid scheme (or Ponzi scheme).
+In this video, it is shown how the MLM started and how they all have roots in the pyramid scheme (or Ponzi scheme).

 There is no doubt that the only way how to make money within any MLM is through recruiting other people.

 The products itself are expensive, the competition is high and none of the MLM offer a revolutionary product, even though some of them claim so.